Bode-Raymond/Writeups/CTF/2022/NSA-Codebreaker/Task6/README.md

 ## Solution

-The file from task 5 contained the details for a cookie which is used on the `ransommethis.net` website.
-This cookie named `tok` is assumed to be used for authenticating the users for the website.
+The file from task 5 contained the details for a cookie that is used on the `ransommethis.net` website.
+This cookie, named `tok` is assumed to be used for authenticating the users for the website.

 ```
 # Netscape HTTP Cookie File
 jbjlxkyofmpcxooy.ransommethis.net	FALSE	/	TRUE	2145916800	tok	eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpYXQiOjE2NTQ4Mzg3MDMsImV4cCI6MTY1NzQzMDcwMywic2VjIjoiV1JlQXNabkM4YXRFRUxkQVBwY0lzMHlIQ0x6cVBpMWEiLCJ1aWQiOjI2NTY3fQ.Qn5LtF2XCtKOPLkGzPfrLG7WTMFwvnNihI_yzIJDAYk
 ```

-The provided token is a JSON Web Token Containing two time stamps for creation and expiration as well as the `uid` and `sec` which are used for authenticating the user.
+The provided token is a JSON Web Token Containing two time stamps for creation and expiration as well as the `uid` and `sec`, which are used for authenticating the user.

 ![](./img/jwt.png)

 The flask source code shows that the token is using a signing key which needs to be used when forging a token.
-Additionally it shows that if the signature is valid then SQLite3 is used to verify the `uid` and `sec`.
+Additionally, it shows that if the signature is valid, then SQLite3 is used to verify the `uid` and `sec`.

 ![](./img/sessionlogic.png)